fluid-cloudnative/fluid/docs/en/samples/data_warmup.md

     - path: /spark/spark-3.0.1/pyspark-3.0.1.tar.gz
 ```

-Instead of the whole Apache Spark WebUFS, the above DataLoad will only preload `/spark/spark-2.4.7` and `/spark/spark-3.0.1/pyspark-3.0.1.tar.gz`
+Instead of the whole dataset, the above DataLoad will only preload `/spark/spark-2.4.7` and `/spark/spark-3.0.1/pyspark-3.0.1.tar.gz`

-### set cache replicas when preloading data
+### Set cache replicas when preloading data

 When preloading data, you can set cache replicas by simple configuration.
 For example: